 - At stage 10, by then you should have understood what was wrong in your forms and rectified it.
 When John comes back, he should be sent some ‘in his face’ communication influencing him to complete the form, without mandatorily entering the field that users like himself find uncomfortable to do.

 If you take a close look, not all recommendations are inside the portal.
 Instead, it involves a Chatbot, Chat Agents, Contact Center Agents, Email and SMS channels as well.
+Infact, reports indicate that the conversion rate optimization with chatbot showed 3x more conversions than email as the obstacles to the sale are answered and eliminated promptly.

 |As part of India’s first general insurer’s digital transformation initiative, we built 15 digital insurance products incorporating all compliance requirements.
 A few months after the release of the direct to customer platform to the public, we realized our audiences found it too tough to fill insurance forms with 50+ fields.
 To minimize the fatigue, we broke down the forms into 5 different stages.
 Upon deployment, the drop-off rate suddenly went down to 17% from 43%.
 We understood we cannot afford to lose even the 17% of the interested audience and went ahead and deployed a process, where every time a user completes one stage of the form, the details are automatically captured into the CRM.
 Whenever the user exits before completion, we set up an alert system where the contact center agent gets the alert along with the captured information.
 From there on, the contact center agent would be able to call up the dropped-off user and complete the insurance purchase.|